Durant firefighter hospitalized after field sprayer crashes into firetruck

 After the crash, Reimers allegedly fled the scene while the crew of the second Durant firetruck stopped in order to tend to their fellow firefighters' injuries.
 The Wilton Fire Department gave its assistance with both the crash and the call that Durant’s crew had been heading to.
 The Durant Police Department, Durant Ambulance, Walcott Police Department, the Scott County Sheriff’s Office, the Muscatine County Sheriff’s Office and the Iowa State Patrol also offered their assistance at the scene.

+The accident remains under investigation and additional charges may be filed, according to a sheriff's office news release.

-Later that evening, Reimers was arrested in Walcott.
-The arrest report says Reimers admitted to consuming whiskey prior to driving his vehicle, he was then charged with operating while intoxicated after failing two out of three field sobriety tests.
-Reimers was also charged with leaving the scene of an injury accident — failure to provide aid and/or information.
+Reimers was arrested early the following morning in Walcott.
+The arrest report says Reimers admitted to consuming whiskey prior to driving his vehicle and was charged with first-offense driving while intoxicated after failing two out of three field sobriety tests.
+Reimers was also charged with leaving the scene of a personal injury accident.

-Reimers is free on a $1,300 bond and is scheduled to appear in court on May 10.
+Reimers is free on a $1,300 bond and was scheduled to appear in court on May 10.

 Lorenz, Fisher's aunt, declined to provide additional information about her nephew, stating both she and Fisher’s mother are asking for privacy at this time.
 She then added that they both “appreciate the outpouring of prayers and support from the community.”